How Can I Help The WSA?

 There are numerous opportunities for volunteerism within the WSA.
 Whether you prefer to donate your time at childcare during a convention or host a fundraiser to raise money, we would love an extra set of hands!

-We rely on Regional Chairs in each of our 16 regions nationwide.
+We rely on Regional Chairs in each of our 19 regions nationwide.
 They help disseminate information, represent the WSA, coordinate local events and more.
-To find out how to get involved or to find out who your local RC is, please click here
+To find out how to get involved or to find out who your local RC is, please click here to find your region and go to that page.

 Goods & Services